go-monk/doing-many-things-in-parallel/README.md

 }
 ```

+## Doing many things

-When you want to do something many times you can do it like this:
+When you want to do something `n` times you can do it like this:

 ```go
 func doManyThings(n int) {